top of page

 Your Voice Is Connected to Your Breath

-Your voice depends on your breath, you cannot breathe in and talk at the same time, your speech is always an out breath.
-Your voice is powered by the controlled release of air from your lungs.
-When you breathe shallowly or hold tension in your jaw and face, your voice becomes restricted.
-This restriction can make you sound nervous, unsure, or even unheard.
+You cannot breathe in and talk at the same time.
+Your speech is always an out-breath and your voice is powered by the release of air from your lungs.
+When you breathe shallowly and hold tension in your jaw, your voice becomes restricted and tight.
+This makes you sound nervous and unsure, which can lead to being unheard and it's just not a good feeling.

 The practice of deep breathing helps to stimulate our parasympathetic nervous system, bringing us to a calm state.

-Many people unconsciously clench their jaw or grind their teeth when stressed or anxious.
-This tension tightens the muscles around the throat and mouth, limiting airflow and making it harder to speak clearly.
-When your breathing is shallow or uneven, your voice lacks strength and resonance.
+Many people unconsciously clench their jaw or grind their teeth, either when sleeping or during stressful moments.
+This tension tightens the muscles around the throat, jaw, and mouth, reducing airflow and making it harder to speak clearly.
+As a result, you mumble or stumble, and your voice lacks strength and resonance which raises your adrenaline as you realise people can't hear you very well and then find yourself thinking, "My mind went blank; I just couldn't remember my points."

 How Grounding Helps You Find Your Voice

-Grounding means connecting your body to the present moment and the physical world around you.
+Grounding means connecting your mind and body to the present moment.
 It helps you feel stable, centred, and secure.
-When you are grounded, your breathing becomes steady and regular, which supports a clear voice.
+When you are grounded, your breathing becomes steady and regular.
+This reduces adrenaline spikes and supports a clear voice.

-When you lose your grounding, that's when you can feel anxious or overwhelmed and stumble.
-This leads to speaking quickly, mumbling, or avoiding speaking altogether.
-Grounding techniques bring your attention back to your body and breath, calming your nervous system and allowing your voice to emerge naturally.
+When you lose your grounding, you start to stumble, mumble and feel anxious or overwhelmed, leading to losing your train of thought - 'my mind went blank' problem.
+Grounding techniques can bring your attention back to your body and breath, calming your nervous system and allowing your voice to follow.

 • Feel your feet on the floor: Sit or stand with your feet flat.
 Notice the contact between your feet and the ground.
 Imagine roots growing from your feet into the earth.
-This is particularly helpful when speaking or making a presentation - check for your toes, notice your feet firm in your shoes this takes your attention away and slows your breathing.
+This is particularly helpful when speaking or making a presentation.
+Check for your toes and notice your feet firm in your shoes; this takes your attention away and slows your breathing.

 • Deep breathing: Breathe in slowly through your nose, filling your belly with air.
 Exhale gently through your mouth.
 Repeat for several breaths, focusing on the sensation of air moving in and out.

-When your jaw is tight, it restricts the movement needed for articulation and affects your breathing patterns.
-This tension often results from stress, poor posture, or habitual clenching.
+Remember, when your jaw is tight, your breath is tight, and this restricts your throat.
+This tension often results from stress, poor posture, or habitual clenching of the jaw.

 Try this:

-• Massage the jaw muscles: Use your fingers to gently massage the masseter muscle, just trace a line from the bottom of your ear to the jaw and you find it.
-Massage gently and release your breath, sigh deeply.
+• Massage the jaw muscles: Use your fingers to gently massage the masseter muscle.
+Trace a line from the bottom of your ear to your jaw.
+Massage gently and release your breath; sigh deeply.

 • Practice gentle jaw stretches: Open your mouth slowly as wide as comfortable, then close it.
 Repeat several times.

-• Mindful awareness: Check in with your jaw throughout the day.
-If you notice clenching, consciously relax it.
+• Mindful awareness: Check in with yourself throughout the day.
+Notice if you are clenching your jaw or teeth, and consciously relax.

 Releasing jaw tension improves airflow and allows your voice to sound more open and confident.